dariacherepina/Software-Engineering-Design-SoSe-25/exercises/exercise9/exercise9.md

 - #### Higher Risk of Escalations:
 Severe defects may require emergency patches or managerial involvement.

+Exponential collaboration between nr. of support hours and nr. of bugs

 2. Give 5 arguments for and against developers testing their own programmes.